nkokhelox/vscode-svg-font-previewer/README.md

 SVG Font Previewer is built for viewing SVG files, especially SVG font files.

-## Features
-This extension supports viewing SVG Fonts and SVG images
-- For SVG font it will show the `font name`, `em size scale`, `font icons`.
-- For other SVG's it will just show preview of the SVG as an image.
-- I wish i can say it previews any SVG file. 😉

 ## Requirements
 - This depends on [xmldom npm librabry](https://www.npmjs.com/package/xmldom)
 - It currently makes use of vscode webview interface.